funcool/buddy-auth/doc/user-guide.md

     (response "Hello Anonymous")))
 ```

-The basic step to check if a request is authenticated or not, is just to check
+The basic step to check if a request is authenticated or not is just to check
 if it comes with an `:identity` key and it contains a logical `true` (exists and
 contains something different to `nil` or `false`).